nockawa/Tomate/README.md

  - ExclusiveAccessControl: smaller version than AccessControl with only exclusive access.
  - SmallLock: An interprocess/thread lock mechanism with a proper waiting list.

-### Persistant data manipulation through Memory Mapped File
+### Persistent data manipulation through Memory Mapped File

 #### Background
-Serializing data over persistant storage is needed when you operate on data structures that rely on pointers.
+Serializing data over persistent storage is needed when you operate on data structures that rely on pointers.
 You have to transform the data in order to be saved on disk and you have to code the opposite to load it into memory at loading time.

-All of this because of memory pointers...And when we switched from 32bits to 64bits we suddendly had performance hit because of the extra data they take.
+All of this because of memory pointers...And when we switched from 32bits to 64bits we suddenly had performance hit because of the extra data they take.

 .net and C# don't like pointers, so why not created a set of collections and primitives types that are relying on indices instead of pointers to reference data location?
-It should be at least as fast as pointer, consumming less memory, so maybe a little bit faster.
-We could also make this data structure persistant and use it directly over Memory Mapped Files.
+It should be at least as fast as pointer, consuming less memory, so maybe a little bit faster.
+We could also make this data structure persistent and use it directly over Memory Mapped Files.
 Even better, with the right synchronization primitives types we could use it to exchange data/events between multiples processes sharing the same Memory Mapped File.

 This library implements many types for you to achieve this.